To Die In Secret

 by Haviva Ner-David

-When we first meet Nomi, she is gazing out the window of an airplane taking her from the kibbutz that’s been home all her adult life to her childhood home state of Massachusetts, which she has not seen since she left after a traumatic fallout with her parents in high school.
-She wonders how she will manage the conflicting demands and emotions awaiting her, as her only sister and nephew were found mysteriously dead in their big farmhouse on the outskirts of Salem, and her widowed mother is suffering from dementia in a nursing home nearby.
+When we first meet Nomi, she is gazing out the window of an airplane taking her from the kibbutz that’s been home all her adult life, to Massachusetts, which she has not seen since she left after a traumatic fallout with her parents in high school.
+Her only sister and nephew were found mysteriously dead in their big farmhouse on the outskirts of Salem, and her widowed mother is suffering from dementia in a nursing home nearby.

 About the Author